-The Library offers free workshops on a range of topics including citation managers, finding data for reuse, beginning genealogy, and company research.
-See our calendar of events including workshops, citation manager instruction, and brown bag lunches.
+The library offers free workshops on a range of topics including citation manager, finding data for reuse, beginning genealogy, and company research.
+See our calendar of events for current offerings.

 Library Instruction Classes

 Course-integrated, hands-on classes that support students in developing skills in information literacy, research skills, and critical thinking are available upon request.

 To schedule or get more information:

 - contact the Engineering and Physical Sciences Librarian for instruction in the Branch Libraries

 - or Ask a Librarian for general inquiries

 Instruction may take place over one or more class periods and may meet in Dimond Library's Instruction Room (Dimond 421), Dimond's Studio 235, in any of the Branch libraries, or in a campus classroom.

 Note: Please make instruction requests as early in the semester as possible, but at least one week in advance, to allow for librarian scheduling and class preparation.
 Instruction session availability can fill up quickly, particularly during certain weeks of the semester.